soum-rakshit/Agenrix/Backend/README.md

 ### Activity Logging with Bucket Pattern

-Activity logs are stored in hourly buckets in MongoDB to efficiently handle high-frequency writes from multiple agents:
+Activity logs are stored in hourly buckets in MongoDB.
+This implements the Bucket Pattern for handling high-velocity (100k+ API calls) activity logs efficiently:

 ```json
 {